Elia Transmission Belgium: Operations

-Elia Belgium's 150 to 380 kV grid infrastructure and almost 94% of its 30 to 70 kV grid infrastructure.
+Elia owns Belgium's 150 to 380 kV grid infrastructure and almost 94% of its 30 to 70 kV grid infrastructure.
 In addition to the Belgium market, Elia operates also in Germany through its subsidiary 50Hertz Transmission GmbH.
 The company studies interconnection projects with the United Kingdom (Nemo project), Luxembourg and Germany.

 Elia had a 60% stake in the power exchange Belpex.
 As the activities of Belpex were integrated with the energy exchange APX-ENDEX, Elia received a 20% stake in APX-ENDEX.

 Elia is a contributor to the inter-regional electricity trading joint venture the European Market Coupling Company.

 Ownership

-Elia's shares are listed on Euronext, 44.96% is owned by Publi-T SCRL, a cooperative company representing Belgian municipalities and intermunicipal companies, 6.95% by Katoen Natie, 4.27% by Interfin, 2.51% by Publipart, a holding company of EDF Luminus, and 1.86% by Belfius Insurance, while the rest (39,45%) is free floating.
+Elia's shares are listed on Euronext, 44.79% is owned by Publi-T SCRL, a cooperative company representing Belgian municipalities and intermunicipal companies, 9.30% by Katoen Natie, 4.25% by Interfin, 3.32% by Publipart, a holding company of EDF Luminus, and 0.97% by Belfius Insurance, while the rest (37,37%) is free floating (2024).